 Walt also built a step and secured the stairway to it.
 It's pretty solid now.

 Pool party happening now.
 The water is up to about 75 degrees.
 Still a bit cold but swimmable.

 Gate is on, skirting mostly done.
 It's about 76 degrees so it's way easier to swim in now.

 Everything is done and I get a rare moment with the pool to myself. 💜

 That's it for now!
 I'll add more to the Twitter thread, but probably won't bring it back to this page.
-I hope you enjoyed this and please let me know via email (first/last at gmail) or on Twitter what you think!
+I hope you enjoyed this and please let me know via email (hello at jamon.dev) or on Twitter what you think!